VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/overview/guides_getting_started.md

 **Step 1: Download the example Postman collection [OPTIONAL]**

-Each of the available domains has an available example Postman collection containing the very basic methods a developer needs to start using our APIs.
-This step is optional, but it should facilitate the next steps.
+Each of the available domains has an available example Postman collection, containing the very basic methods a developer needs to start using our APIs.
+This step is optional, but it would facilitate the next steps.

 You can find the proper Postman collection under the corresponding option in the left menu of this documentation.